jhucsf/fall2019/hw/hw2.md

 **(b)** Design a circuit which implements your DNF formula from part (a) using logic gates (AND, OR, NOT).
 Your circuit should implement the formula in a straightforward manner.
 "Straightforward" means that, *generally*, each operator in the formula should be a distinct gate in the circuit.
 Two simplifications which you *may* make are

-1. You can use a single NOT gate per input to generate the negated versions of A, B, and C
+1. You can use a single NOT gate per input to generate the negated versions of A, B, and C as needed
 2. You can use AND and OR gates with more than 2 inputs

 # Problem 3